tulimid1/labelSubPlots/m-doc.md

 ### ```assignments```
 Text to assign each subplot (default='A':char('A'+numAxes-1))

-Character array of label text.
+Cell array of label text.
 The function will iterate through this vector and assign it's elements to the labels.
 The function also appends a '.' after each element.

 Data Types: (character array)